Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 In the dry residue

-If we consider the Samsung Galaxy Tab S6 inabsolute categories, then this is really the most powerful and advanced Android tablet at the moment.
-It boasts the necessary set of a top-end tablet: excellent materials, assembly, a large high-quality display, top-filling inside, a long battery life, the presence of all the necessary wireless interfaces, including LTE, a fast, convenient shell and high-quality, loud speakers.
-In addition, there are extremely interesting bonuses in the form of an S Pen stylus, which is not only suitable for any sketches or sketches, but can also act as a remote control for presentations or a camera.
-Plus, DeX mode, which, complete with a keyboard, turns the tablet into something like a laptop, on which you can really do some work.
-But if you go back to reality and take into account factors such as the main tablet usage scenarios and cost, it becomes clear that the Samsung Galaxy Tab S6 is a very niche device for a narrow audience.
-It is possible that it is intended: the tablet will cost 28 000 UAH (like its predecessor at the start of sales), which is comparable with the flagship smartphone or a good ultraportable laptop.
+If we consider the Samsung Galaxy Tab S6 inIn absolute categories, this is truly the most powerful and advanced Android tablet at the moment.
+It can boast of the necessary set of a top-end tablet: excellent materials, assembly, large high-quality display, top-end hardware inside, long battery life, the presence of all the necessary wireless interfaces, including LTE, a fast, convenient shell and high-quality, loud speakers.
+In addition, there are extremely interesting bonuses in the form of the S Pen stylus, which is not only suitable for all kinds of sketches or sketches, but can also act as a remote control for presentations or a camera.
+Plus DeX mode, which when paired with a keyboard turns the tablet into something like a laptop that you can actually get some work done on.
+But if we return to reality and take into account factors such as the main use cases for tablets and cost, it becomes clear that the Samsung Galaxy Tab S6 is a very niche device for a narrow audience.
+It is quite possible that this is how it was intended: the tablet will cost28 000 UAH(like its predecessor at the start of sales), which is comparable to a flagship smartphone or a good ultraportable laptop.

 • stylish appearance and quality materials;